 Day 6 - 7 San Jose - Malaga (145 NM)We booked a berth in the Real Club Mediterraneo de Malaga and left the beautiful San Jose before the night to be able to pick up Marco that was joining us there.
 We had to beat overnight but the wind shifted the next day and we were on a broad reach again.
 We had a nice breeze on this passage and during the last few hours the wind increased to 7 Beaufort and we were making up to 8 knots on fully reefed main and genoa.
 The sea near the harbour was very uncomfortable with waves bouncing off the marina wall but once we passed the wall the water calmed down and there was no issue navigating into the marina.

 Real Club Mediterraneo de Malaga.

-You should book most marinas in Spain in advanced, even outside season, as there are very limited number of berths available for visiting yachts.
+You should book most marinas in Spain in advance, even outside the season, as there is a very limited number of berths available for visiting yachts.